“’For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.”

 Connilyn’s writings are full of wisdom.
 After the first day, I’m already feeling pumped and full of words to share.
 I love how God has given people the gift to write so they can share their pearls of wisdom with the world.

 The devotional I’ve started is based on Connilyn’s first novel, Counted with the Stars (from her Out of Egypt series).
-The book is based on a girl named Kiya, an Egyptian slave, and takes place during the ten plagues and the Israelites exodus from Egypt.
+The book is based on Kiya, an Egyptian slave, and takes place during the ten plagues and the Israelites exodus from Egypt.
 I don’t want to share too much about the devotion because I want you to read it for yourself and get your own insights, but there’s a part of day one’s message that I had to share with you all.

 Moses was born an Israelite but brought up as an Egyptian.
-We all know the story of how he was raised as one of Pharaoh’s own sons, and then after learning his true identity, he killed an Egyptian and fleed to escape death.
+We all know the story of how he was raised as one of Pharaoh’s own sons, and then after learning his true identity, he killed an Egyptian and fled to escape death.
 However, while in Midian, Moses is called by God to go BACK to Egypt to help deliver His people.

 Instead of being excited about God asking him to play a role in the Israelites freedom, Moses starts to tell God about all the reasons he is inadequate for the job; however, God didn’t expect Moses to do all the work and rescue the Israelites.
 Moses didn’t bring the people out of Egypt; God did.
 God was the deliverer and the redeemer, no one else.
 It is during this part of Moses’ story that the devotional begins.

 “Therefore, say to the Israelites: ‘I am the Lord, and I will bring you out from under the yoke of the Egyptians.
 I will free you from being slaves to them, and I will redeem you with an outstretched arm and with mighty acts of judgment.
 I will take you as my own people, and I will be your God.
 Then you will know that I am the Lord your God, who brought you out from under the yoke of the Egyptians.
-And I will bring you to the land I swore with uplifted hand to give to Abraham, to Isaac and to Jacob.
+And I will bring you to the land I swore with uplifted hand to give to Abraham, to Isaac, and Jacob.
 I will give it to you as a possession.
 I am the Lord.’”
 Exodus 6:6-8

 How many times has God called you to do something, and you’ve answered Him with all the reasons why you can’t do it?
 How many times have you felt unable to complete the task God has given you?